Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I'm sitting here laughing.
 I'm imagining seeing a squirrel sneeze.
 A dog or cat sneezing is funny.
 A squirrel sneezing has got to be hilarious.

 As an avid birdwatcher, I do not enjoy watching the abundant squirrels devour all my bird feed.
 Not many birds came even though I refilled the birdhouse countless times.
 Thankfully I once heard that squirrels HATE red pepper.
-I mixed about one Tbsp. of red pepper with my bird seed, and the pesky squirrels did not return.
-The birds are not bothered by the pepper, and it saves a lot of money on buying tons of birdseed, only to come to squirrels eating it.

 We weren't aware of the tenacity of squirrels when they are trying to get into your home looking for food until we bought a cottage on a lake.